 The USCIS requires that the petition to work for a new E-3 employer be approved.
 Proof of employment at the time of the new E-3 petition filing needs to be submitted.

 The spouse and/or children under 21 years of age of an E-3 worker are entitled to the E-3 Dependent classification, which grants them lawful stay in the U.S. for the duration of the worker's E-3.
 E-3 Dependents may attend school.
-Spouses in E-3 Dependent status may apply for an Employment Authorization Card (EAD) that allows them employment in the U.S. The filing fee for the application for change of status to E-3 Dependent filed with the USCIS is currently $370, plus a $85 biometrics fee for each dependent, is subject to change.
-Additional fees apply when processing the E-3 Dependent visa at the consulate.
+Spouses in E-3 Dependent status may apply for an Employment Authorization Card (EAD) that allows them employment in the U.S. Filing fees for the I-539 application for change of status to E-3 Dependent are determined by USCIS.
+Separate fees apply when processing the E-3 Dependent visa at the consulate.

-UH does not prepare the E-3 Dependent application packet for the E-3 worker's dependents, but will include it with the E-3 petition packet.
+UH does not prepare the E-3 Dependent application packet for the E-3 worker's dependents, but may include it with the E-3 petition packet as a courtesy.
 UH does not prepare the EAD application for the E-3 worker's E-3 Dependent spouse.